mcneel/help-docs/_en/flamingo/5/help/material-type-simple.md

 The bump map will use the greyscale of the texture to simulate a change in height or bump in the material.
 For more details see [Bump Map Advanced](material-image-properties.html#bump)

 #### Normal
-Normal maps are special bump maps that use the red, green and blue channel of the the bitmap to adjust the bump direction at each pixels.
+Normal maps are special bump maps that use the red, green and blue channel of the bitmap to adjust the bump direction at each pixels.
 Because the blue channel is the the Z direction of the bump, the images tend to take on a blue hue.
 For more details see [Normal Map Advanced](material-image-properties.html#normal)

 #### Specular
 A Specular map will use the greyscaled colors in the material to control the amount of reflection in the image at that spot.
 For more details see [Transparency Map Advanced](material-image-properties.html#transparency)